SCRT-HQ/PSGSuite/README.md

 ### Other Tasks

+- [ ] Update documentation
+- [ ] Build out ChangeLog to document any breaking changes
 - [ ] Update Pester Tests
 - [ ] Add in CI configuration for AppVeyor
     - [ ] Build out Travis CI tests for Linux/macOS?